 South America to be the Fastest Growing Market

-- South America is expected to be the fastest-growing market for the oil & gas midstream market during the forecast period.
+- South America is expected to be the fastest-growing market for the oil and gas midstream market during the forecast period.

 - South America is home to some of the largest countries globally in terms of proven oil and gas reserves.
-The region also hosts one of the largest offshore oil & gas markets across the globe with Brazil, Venezuela, Argentina, and Colombia being a few of the major countries in the region’s oil & gas industry.
+The region also hosts one of the largest offshore oil and gas markets across the world.
+Brazil, Venezuela, Argentina, and Colombia are the major countries in the region’s oil and gas industry.

-- Major pipeline projects in Brazil include capacity expansion pipelines and newly constructed pipelines, wherein capacity expansion pipeline includes the Bolivia-Brazil pipeline (GASBOL), which is anticipated to increase the pipeline capacity to an estimated 3.6 million cubic meters by 2022.
+- Furthermore, there are three major pipeline projects in Brazil, including both capacity expansion pipelines and newly constructed pipelines.
+Capacity expansion pipeline includes the Bolivia-Brazil pipeline (GASBOL), which is anticipated to increase the pipeline capacity to an estimated 3.6 million cubic meters by 2022.
 The new construction of the gas pipeline includes the gas pipeline between Argentina and Brazil, and Sao Carlos, Sao Paulo, and Brazil.

 - Therefore, owing to the above points, South America is expected to be the fastest-growing region in the oil and gas midstream market during the forecast period.

 To understand geography trends, Download Sample Report

-The oil and gas midstream market is moderately fragmented.
-Some of key players in this market include APA Group.
-Chevron Corporation, BP PLC, Enbridge Pipelines Inc., and Royal Dutch Shell PLC, amongst others.
+The oil and gas midstream market is moderately consolidated.
+Some of the key players in this market include APA Group, Chevron Corporation, BP PLC, Enbridge Pipelines Inc., and Shell PLC, among others.

-- In December 2020, then Petroleum Minister of India, Dharmendra Pradhan announced a plan to invest approximately USD 60 billion for expanding the gas infrastructure in India by 2024.
+- In December 2020, the Petroleum Ministry of India announced a plan to invest approximately USD 60 billion in expanding the gas infrastructure in India by 2024.
 Through this, the government plans to increase the share of natural gas to 15% by 2030 in the country's energy mix.
 The investment will majorly focus on the development of pipeline networks and LNG terminal across the country.